doctfrezze/PorousAirfoil_PotentialFlow/README.md

 - `AoA_Sweep.py`
   This script compares the aerodynamic performance of a porous and a solid airfoil using the SPVP method across a range of angles of attack.
 It computes and plots the lift (CL), drag (CD), and lift-to-drag ratio (CL/CD) for both configurations.

-- `COMPARAISON.py`
-    This script compares pressure coefficients, lift (CL), and moment (CM) between the SPVP panel method and XFOIL for a NACA airfoil.
-    It includes both local Cp comparisons at a fixed angle of attack and global CL/CM trends over a range of angles.

 - `SPVP_Airfoil.py`
   This script implements the Source and Vortex Panel Method (SPVP) to compute the pressure distribution, lift, moment, and drag coefficients of a NACA 4-digit airfoil.
 It supports both porous and solid configurations and provides detailed visualizations of aerodynamic quantities.